rdegges/rdegges-blog/articles/2010/basic-xml-parsing-with-python-and-lxml.md

 figuring this out, as examples to just parse XML content was lacking in the official tutorial, and there were no good resources online with code samples.

-So let’s take a quick peek at a sample XML document, then we’ll analyze some simple LXML code to see how it works.
-Of course, before you can run any of these code samples, you’ll need to download and install LXML (there are packages available on most linux systems already).
+So let's take a quick peek at a sample XML document, then we'll analyze some simple LXML code to see how it works.
+Of course, before you can run any of these code samples, you'll need to download and install LXML (there are packages available on most linux systems already).

-Here’s are two sample XML responses that our server may send to the clients:
+Here's are two sample XML responses that our server may send to the clients:

     <?xml version="1.0" encoding="utf-8"?>
     <response version="1.0">